frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 This python module implements a client-server application, where the python client can send the python matrix data to frovedis server side in order to create blockcyclic matrix at frovedis server and then perform the supported ScaLAPACK operation requested by the python client on that matrix.
 After request is completed, frovedis server sends back the resultant matrix and it can then create equivalent python data.

+**We have supported 'overwrite' option in frovedis routine wrappers.**

+**However, unlike scipy.linalg, if 'overwrite' option is enabled and input is a valid ndarray or an instance of FrovedisBlockcyclicMatrix, we would always overwrite (copy-back) to the same (irrespective of its dtype).**

+**This will slow down the overall computation.
+This should be enabled only when it's wanted to check the intermediate results (like LU factor etc.)**

 ## Detailed Description

 ### 1. dgels(a, b, trans = 'N', lwork = 0, overwrite_a = 0, overwrite_b = 0)

 __Parameters__
 _**a**_: It accepts a python array-like input or left hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values.
 _**b**_: It accepts a python array-like input or right hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having double (float64) type values.
 It should have number of rows >= max(M,N) and at least 1 column.
 _**trans**_: It accepts a string object parameter like 'N' or 'T' which specifies if transpose of 'a' is needed to be computed before solving linear equation.
 If set to 'T', then transpose is computed.
 (Default: 'N')
 _**lwork**_: This is an ununsed parameter.
 (Default: 0)
 _**overwrite\_a**_: It accepts an integer parameter, if set to 0, then 'a' will remain unchanged.
 Otherwise, 'a' would be overwritten